soajs/mongo.sync/README.md

 # mongo sync

-To clone in real time using mongo stream a cluter into another cluster with the option to chnage the databanse name and teh collection name.
+To clone in real time using mongo stream a cluster into another cluster with the option to change the database name and the collection name.

 ## How to run it